holocronweaver/hass_mqtt_raid_status/README.md

 ## Sensors

- - Raid status
+ - RAID status (from mdadm) and health (binary)
  - Last update timestamp
- - Total disk space (default in GB, can be configured)
+ - Total disk space (default in TB, can be configured)
  - Free disk space
  - Free disk space in percent
  - Used disk space